codahale/veil-go/README.md

 shared secret between the recipient's public key and the ephemeral secret key.
 They then calculate the static shared secret between the recipient's public key and their own secret key.
 The two shared secret points are used as HKDF-SHA2-512/256 initial keying material, with the ephemeral, sender's, and recipient's public keys included as a salt.
-The sender creates a symmetric key and nonce from the KDF output and encrypts the message with an AEAD.
+The sender creates a symmetric key and IV from the KDF output and encrypts the message with an AEAD.
 The sender transmits the ephemeral public key and the ciphertext.

 To receive a message, the receiver calculates the ephemeral shared secret between the ephemeral public key and their own secret key and the static shared secret between the recipient's public key